-Looking for the perfect 3 Day Paris Itinerary?
+Looking for the perfect 3 Days in Paris Itinerary?
 Well, we have got it for you.

 Having spent a lot of time in the city we feel that three days in Paris gives you more than enough time to take in the top sites.